-Research Community: Bioeconomy
+Research Community: Industrial Biotechnology for the Bioeconomy

 As global demands for food, chemicals, materials, and energy grows we need to find new and sustainable sources for these products.

-The Bioeconomy is focussed on the development and use of biological processes or resources for the sustainable and efficient production of food, fuels and chemicals.
+Industrial Biotechnology for the Bioeconomy is focussed on the development and use of biological processes or resources for the sustainable and efficient production of food, fuels and chemicals.

 Just as microbial fermentation of penicillin transformed antibiotics, bioeconomy research could revolutionise the our understanding of chemical and biological processes.